 Will this control headcount?

-One of the most commonly used, but least persuasive, Return On Investment (ROI) metrics is time saved.
-Of course most software saves time.
-But frequently the time saved is for someone other than the person paying for the technology.
+One of the most commonly used, but least persuasive, ROI metrics is time saved.
+Of course most software saves time, but frequently the time saved is for someone other than the person paying for the technology.